purvesh7932/weather-forecast/README.md

 ## Setup Api PHP

-Source of code inside `api/weather`
+PHP source of code : `api/weather`
-Database of city  `api/db/weather`
+Database of city : `api/db/weather.sql`

-You need to setup on your php wamp/xammp server weather api souce code
+You need to setup on your php wamp/xammp server weather api souce code already attached with this repo inside api/...

 ## How to import database in phpMyAdmin